 MP for Bradford West

 Naz Shah is the Labour (Co-op) MP for Bradford West, first elected in 2015.
-She has held shadow ministerial roles in housing, communities and local government, and the Home Office, and she has served on the Home Affairs Committee, reflecting a focus on welfare, equality and public services.
+She has held opposition frontbench roles, including Shadow Minister for the Home Office, Housing, Communities and Local Government, and Equalities, and has served on the Home Affairs Committee; more recently she has been involved in parliamentary committee work on the End of Life Bill and other bills.

 Generated 21 February 2026